alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-1.md

 And to add one final layer of complexity, to really drive home Whitman's point from the start of this chapter, the scope and distribution of this variation may increase as we expand our field of consideration to the public and third sectors.
 Now, the same data extraction could be seen as deeply unethical or impermissible by those who were in favour of it originally.
 In terms of underlying values, therefore, *pluralism* and *variation* should be expected when considering the attitudes of the *publics* (reiterating the emphasis on the plural).

 By now, you may be feeling as though stoic acceptance in the face of overwhelming complexity is inevitable.
 What other options are there?
-You may be thinking, for instance, that there are simply too many factors for any one person or organisation to consider when researching, developing, or regulating digital mental health technologies.
+You may be thinking, for instance, that there are simply too many factors for any one person or organisation to consider when researching, developing, or regulating DMHTs.

 However, this report (and our project more generally) aims to challenge this attitude, while fully acknowledging the overwhelming complexity involved.
 Our approach and methodology in many respects embodies the principle that *light is the best disinfectant*.
 And, framed as a set of recommendations, which include but build on the two conclusions from the Nuffield Council on Bioethics above:

-3. Organisations that choose to use digital mental health technologies should consider broader ethical goals, in addition to traditional goals such as ‘safety’ and ‘efficacy’, to help create a more ethical, responsible, and trustworthy ecosystem of digital mental healthcare.[^consistency]
+3. Organisations that choose to use DMHTs should consider broader ethical goals, in addition to traditional goals such as ‘safety’ and ‘efficacy’, to help create a more ethical, responsible, and trustworthy ecosystem of digital mental healthcare.[^consistency]
-4. Organisations should provide transparent and evidence-based assurance about how these ethical goals have been operationalised and secured during the design, development, and deployment of digital mental health technologies.
+4. Organisations should provide transparent and evidence-based assurance about how these ethical goals have been operationalised and secured during the design, development, and deployment of DMHTs.

 [^consistency]: To emphasise the consistency of this recommendation with the conclusions from the Nuffield Council report we should also acknowledge that this ‘digital ecosystem’ must be complementary with, supportive of, and enhance more traditional healthcare services (qua conclusion 2).